 For a student who is insecure and scared of other like me I think this high school is the best high school in Redwood City.
 This school made me feel confident about myself with the friendly teachers and well mannered students. loved it.

 Sequoia High School is a public high school in Redwood City.
-The principal of Sequoia High School is Bonnie Hansen, whose e-mail is firstname.lastname@example.org.
-1,818 children attend Sequoia High School and identify primarily as Hispanic, Asian, and Pacific Islander.
-27% of the Sequoia High School students have "limited English proficiency."
-51% of the 1,818 students here are paying reduced lunch prices.
+The principal of Sequoia High School is Bonnie Hansen, who can be contacted at firstname.lastname@example.org.
+1,818 students attend Sequoia High School and identify primarily as Hispanic, Asian, and Pacific Islander.
+27% of the Sequoia High School students are "limited in English proficiency."
+51% of the 1,818 students here get reduced lunch prices.
 The ratio of students to teachers at Sequoia High School is 17:1.
 West Bay High School is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 - Theater drama